yihui/yihui.org/content/knitr/_index.md

   `\begin{verbatim}` and `\end{verbatim}`, or `<div class="rsource">` and
   `</div>`, and put `[1] 3` in `\begin{Routput}` and `\end{Routput}`; see
   the [hooks](hooks) page for details
-- **knitr** tries to be consistent with users' expections by running R code as if it were pasted in an R terminal, e.g., `qplot(x, y)` directly produces the plot (no need to `print()` it), and *all* the plots in a code chunk will be written to the output by default
+- **knitr** tries to be consistent with users' expectations by running R code as if it were pasted in an R terminal, e.g., `qplot(x, y)` directly produces the plot (no need to `print()` it), and *all* the plots in a code chunk will be written to the output by default